IBM-Cloud/terraform-provider-ibm/website/docs/r/is_virtual_endpoint_gateway.html.markdown

 Create, update, or delete a VPC endpoint gateway by using virtual endpoint gateway resource.
 For more information, about the VPC endpoint gateway, see [creating an endpoint gateway](https://cloud.ibm.com/docs/vpc?topic=vpc-ordering-endpoint-gateway).

 ## Example usage
-The following example, creates a VPN gateway.
+The following example, creates a Virtual Private Endpoint gateway.

 ```terraform
 resource "ibm_is_virtual_endpoint_gateway" "endpoint_gateway1" {